 Where in My Article Should I Place Anchor Text?

-Oftentimes when people learn about anchor text, they do not know where in the article they should place their links.
 You should spread out the links in your article so that your readers will want to click on it.
 A good rule to follow is that you should not have more than hyperlink per paragraph.
 At the most, you can have two links per paragraph.
 However, you should only use two links when the paragraph is significantly long.
 You want your links to be spread out enough so that it still is appealing to your readers.

-Additionally, you should place your anchor text in the areas of your article that readers are most likely to see.
+Additionally, you should place your links in the areas of your article that readers are most likely to see.
 This includes places like headings and beginning of paragraphs.
 As much as it would be nice if every reader read every word of your article, realistically several readers will skim your article so it is important that they see the anchor text at the beginning or your paragraphs.

 - What is an anchor text example?

 - How do I create anchor text?